Kindergarten through 6th Grade

 …are wholly prepared for their next academic step

-• The School House is a one-room school house model with children ages 7-12.
+• Apple Shed Academy is a one-room school house model with children ages 7-12.

-The Konnectors, ages 5-6-7 also spend time working with our School House students.
+The Konnectors, ages 5-6-7 also spend time working with our ASA students.

 • Specific lessons are created for language arts, social studies/history and math with a focus on arts integration.